kpietak/powershell-scripts/README.md

 send-mail -to abc@example.com
 ```

-Add **attachments** can be performed in two ways:
+Adding **attachments** can be performed in two ways:

 1) via named parameter:

 ```
-send-mail' -attachment sample_file.txt
+send-mail -attachment sample_file.txt
 ```

 2) via pipe - in this case many files can be attached as shown below: